China's trade growth in August loses steam on softer demand

 Global commodity prices continued to fall in August, though at a slower pace.

-This left a narrower trade surplus of $79.39 billion, compared with a $101.26 billion surplus in July, which was a record for single-month goods trade balance for any country in history.
+This left a narrower trade surplus of US$79.39 billion, compared with a US$101.26 billion surplus in July, which was a record for single-month goods trade balance for any country in history.

 Analysts at Goldman Sachs expect China's elevated levels of trade surpluses to sustain over the next few years but warned key risks are geopolitical tensions and substantially higher commodity prices over the medium-term.